-Contractor Refuses to Pay Subcontractor: Everything to Know
+Contractor Refuses to Pay Subcontractor

 Subcontractors can report contractors to the appropriate state licensing board if they fail to pay.
 Exact rules and penalties associated with failing to pay a subcontractor will vary from one state to the next.

 - The original amount they are owed